 This article contains a few notes on various implementation decisions made when creating the Muxup website.
 They're intended primarily as a reference for myself, but some parts may be of wider interest.
 See about for more information about things like site structure.

 I ended up writing my own script for generating the site pages from a tree of Markdown files.
-Zola seems like an excellent option, but as I had a very specific idea on how I wanted pages to be represented in source form and the format and structure of the output, writing my own was the easier option (see build.py).
+Zola seems like an excellent option, but as I had a very specific idea on how I wanted pages to be represented in source form and the format and structure of the output, writing my own was the easier option (see gen).
 Plus, yak-shaving is fun.

 I opted to use mistletoe for